natgo/wt-wiki-scraper/wikitext-transpiled/ground/Light%20AA%20Mk%20I.md

 * 4 BESA machine guns have a high ammo load and a good rate of fire
 * 4 machine guns means that you have a high hit probability
-* Can be used against low tier SPAA and open-top tank destroyers, however, it is best suited to strictly SPAA duties
+* Can be used against low tier SPAA and open-top tank destroyers,
 * Small and mobile

 '''Cons:'''

-* Cannot defend itself from ground attacks, as none of its belts can penetrate tanks
+* Cannot defend itself from most ground attacks, as none of its belts can penetrate tank armour
-* Damage output is nowhere near comparable to SPAA armed with 20 mm autocannons at this tier
+* Damage output is nowhere near comparable to SPAA armed with 12.7 mm machine guns or 20 mm autocannons at this tier
 * The gunner is exposed to machine gun fire from above and the front
 * The armour will not protect you from 12.7 mm rounds and above
-* Vulnerable to artillery
+* Vulnerable to artillery and aircraft

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->